GrantBirki/focalboard/README.md

 It helps define, organize, track and manage work across individuals and teams.
 Focalboard comes in two editions:

+## DOCKER PERSISTENCE

+Persistence is done via the `docker/data/` directory.

 * **Focalboard Personal Desktop**: A stand-alone desktop app for your todos and personal projects.
 This is a single-tenant locally run server running Focalboard for optimal speed and performance.

 * **Focalboard Personal Server**: A self-hosted server for your team to collaborate.